One of the best ways to lower your high blood pressure is to start following the DASH diet.

 DASH stands for “Dietary Approaches to Stop Hypertension”

-The DASH diet is a lifelong approach which has been designed to treat or prevent high blood pressure (hypertension).
+The DASH diet is a lifelong approach that has been designed to treat or prevent high blood pressure (hypertension).
 It has been developed to lower blood pressure without medication.
-The DASH diet encourages you to limit the sodium in your diet and eat plenty of vegetables, fruits, low-fat dairy products, as well as whole grains, fish, poultry and nuts.
-A limited portion of red meats, sweets, and sugary beverages means to eat a variety of foods rich in nutrients that help lower blood pressure, such as potassium, calcium and magnesium.
+The DASH diet encourages you to limit sodium in your diet and eat plenty of vegetables, fruits, low-fat dairy products, as well as whole grains, fish, poultry and nuts.
+A limited portion of red meats, sweets, and sugary beverages means to eat a variety of foods rich in nutrients that help lower blood pressure, such as potassium, calcium, and magnesium.
 You can reduce blood pressure by a few points in just two weeks by following the DASH diet.
 Over time, you could drop blood pressure by 8 to 14 points, which can make a noticeable difference in your health.

 Other Potential Health Benefits:

 Because the DASH diet is a healthy way of eating, it has other health benefits such as;

 ● Decreases cancer risk: People following the DASH diet had a lower risk of some cancers.

 ● Lowers metabolic syndrome risk: Some studies note that the DASH diet reduces the risk of metabolic syndrome by up to 81%.